mathewlowry/myhub-gpt/MyHub on the ATmosphere.md

 As a result, a Hub:

 * brings together a Hub Editor's content from across the web
-* plays an important role in a Editor's "thinking and writing stack"
+* plays an important role in each Editor's "thinking/writing stack"
 * "knows" an enormous amount of what interests the Editor, which can be leveraged by AI

 But that's what a Hub is *today*.
 Having played with mine in one form or another since 2013, I have more than a few ideas about its future.
-Moreover, the toolkit I want to create will enable users to create a wide variety of ATmosphere-connected sites, not just Hubs.

-### Dream outcome
+## Dream outcome: 3 connections

 **Cards are made to be shared, and Hubs - as their name implies - are designed to be connected.
 But why limit this to Hubs?**

-As set out in those [January 2023 manifesto posts](https://mathewlowry.medium.com/a-minimum-viable-ecosystem-for-collective-intelligence-7738848ce9c4), I want to connect Hubs in three different ways:
+The toolkit I want to create will enable users to create a wide variety of ATmosphere-connected sites, not just Hubs.
+As set out in those [January 2023 manifesto posts](https://mathewlowry.medium.com/a-minimum-viable-ecosystem-for-collective-intelligence-7738848ce9c4), that means connecting Hubs in three different ways:

 * connect a Hub to its Editor's thinking and writing tool
 * connect Hubs (and their Editors, and *their* thinking tools) to each other and other ATmosphere apps to create social communities on the ATmosphere
 * connect Hubs with AI services to improve creativity and open up new business models.

 These are explored in the next three sections.
 There are also a couple of other key features required for Hub monetisation, explored in "Business model", after that.
 Finally, the tools we will develop will allow users to create other sorts of ATmosphere-connected sites, not just Hubs.
-#### Connection 1: Thinking tool -> Hub
+### Connection 1: Thinking tool -> Hub

 **Goal: offer seamless interconnection between each Editors' private library of notes and their public Hub, ready for the ATmosphere.**